St. Kitts & Nevis citizenship by investment

 - Passport in 1.5 months through Accelerated Application Process.

-- Citizenship for all family members for life.
+- St Kitts snd Nevis citizenship for all family members for life.

 - Automatic citizenship for descendants.